hellodavie/mppd/readme.md

 ### Locals
 Assembly would be so much easier to read if you knew what variables each register corresponds to.
-Using the `--locals` will include the following comment in the output
+Using the `--locals` argument will include the following comment in the output
 ```asm
 # Locals:
 #       - 'max' in $s0
 #       - 'i' in $t0
 ```
-This is especially useful if you want to debug the preprocessor, and want to know exactly what it's doing with your beloved placeholder variables.
+This is especially useful if you want to debug the preprocessor, and need to know exactly what it's doing with your beloved placeholder variables.

 ### Structure
 The flow of your program can be easily identified when you include structure documentation.